in

 Wood Baseboard

-Oak Baseboard is a more expensive wood, but is a great option when it comes to staining wood.
+Oak is a more expensive wood, but is a great option when it comes to staining wood.
 This is an easily available product as well.

-Having the ability to be stained lets it perfectly match with the flooring or the wooden elements in the space.
+Having the ability to be stained lets it perfectly match the flooring or the wooden elements in the space.
 This adds a wonderfully cohesive look in the building or room.

 MDF Baseboard

-MDF baseboard MDF stands or medium density fiberboard, which is what it is made of.
+MDF stands or medium density fiberboard, which is what it is made of.
 MDF is one of the most basic forms or baseboard, but interest can be added by forming it into and profile and painting it the color of choice.
 MDF is typically painted since it does not have a wood grain to stain or whitewash.

 This product is easy to use since it is soft and usually pre- primed, meaning an extra step a self-installer can avoid.
 MDF is also a well priced material, running about $0.65 to $0.90 per linear foot.

 While MDF is a low budget and easy to use product, it is not as friendly to the environment.
-MDF is made of resin, and wood fibers heated and pressed to the extreme to create the baseboard.
+MDF is made of resin, and wood fibers heated and pressed to the extreme to create the product.

 PVC Baseboard

-Room with pvc baseboards Typically when you think of PVC you think of PVC pipes, which are used for plumbing fixtures and other projects.
-If it this material is usually used for plumbing, then it must have some resistant qualities that could be used for other things, like baseboard, and it does.
+Typically, when you think of PVC, you think of PVC pipes, which are used for plumbing fixtures and other projects.
+If this material is usually used for plumbing, then it must have some resistant qualities that could be used for other things, like baseboard, and it does.

-Unfortunately, PVC is not as easy to install as MDF, PVC requires drilling holes everywhere a nail is going to be placed, or else the PVC can break.
-On top of that this synthetic material is not good for the environment.
+Unfortunately, PVC is not as easy to install as MDF.
+PVC requires drilling holes everywhere a nail is going to be placed, or else the PVC can break.
+On top of that, this synthetic material is not good for the environment.

 Plastic Baseboard

-Interior with colonial baseboards Plastic baseboard can come in almost any color and style, and can be produced in large quantities to save on the cost.
-That being said, the color you buy up front is the color it stays, painting plastic does not tend to go well if trying to change the color in the future.
+Plastic baseboard can come in almost any color and style, and can be produced in large quantities to save on the cost.
+That being said, the color you buy up front is the color it stays; painting plastic does not tend to go well if trying to change the color in the future.

 Vinyl Baseboard

-Interior with craftsman baseboards Vinyl baseboard has many similarities to the plastic mentioned above.
-Vinyl baseboard is strong and is available in any color imaginable.
-Vinyl baseboard comes in long rolls while it is adhered to the wall by a strong glue substance.
+Vinyl baseboard has many similarities to the plastic mentioned above.
+Vinyl is strong and is available in any color imaginable.
+Vinyl trim comes in long rolls and is adhered to the wall by a strong glue substance.

 Rubber Baseboard